Rabbit of Caerbannog: Analysis

-Themes

 Arthurian legend often had the King and knights pursuing odd and dangerous fabulous creatures such as the Twrch Trwyth and the Questing Beast.
-In "Humor, Romance, Horror and Epic in Text and Film of Arthurian Legend Adaptations," Khanh Le describes many ways in which the movie parodies the conventions of chivalry, courage, and authority.
+In "Humor, Romance, Horror and Epic in Text and Film of Arthurian Legend Adaptations", Khanh Le describes many ways in which the movie parodies the conventions of chivalry, courage, and authority.
 "The scene is only a mock chase, quest and game of the beast."
 When they have used the Holy Hand Grenade, the story moves on to the next adventure.
 "The knights do not learn how to solve their problem, the nontraditional plot occurs where the problem magically disappears."

-Merchandise
+Reception and legacy

 The rabbit has been reproduced in the form of merchandise associated with the movie or musical.
 Such items include cuddly toys, (Note: Writer David Wilson of The Vintage News described how he sought and found the so-called Cave of Caerbannog in 2017, and humorously reported, "In one of the best surprises of the day, a white rabbit was there to greet me.
 Someone had left a toy bunny to guard the entrance to the cave. ...
 Using Twitter, I sent a picture of the bunny to Python member Eric Idle, who seemed to find it amusing and sweet.
 In the movie, the forefront of the rabbit cave is strewn with the bones of its previous victims.
 Someone had attempted to re-create the effect with various remnants of local wildlife, which created a fun effect."
 [Photos of the stuffed white rabbit here.]) slippers and staplers.
 The plush killer rabbit was rated the second-geekiest plush toy of all time by Matt Blum of the GeekDad blog on Wired.com, coming second to the plush Cthulhu.

-Reception

 The rabbit was declared the top movie bunny by David Cheal in The Daily Telegraph.
 It also ranked high in an Easter 2008 poll to establish Britain's best movie rabbit, coming third to Roger Rabbit and Frank from Donnie Darko.
 (Note: Frank from Donnie Darko is not actually a rabbit, although he is generally referred to as such; he is a young man wearing a Halloween costume which looks like a demonic rabbit.
 In a famous exchange of dialogue, Donnie asks, "Why are you wearing that stupid bunny suit?" and Frank replies, "Why are you wearing that stupid man suit?"
 Actor James Duval, who played Frank, told an interviewer in a 15-year retrospective that Frank was inspired by director Richard Kelly's love of the novel Watership Down, about a group of rabbits in search of a home.)